Achievable logoAchievable logo

 Intrinsic and extrinsic motivation

-Motivation is important for any athlete.
+Motivation matters for every athlete.
 Deci defined this construct as a desire to be competent and self-determining.
-With intrinsic motivation, athletes are driven because of their love of the game and the inherent reward they derive from participation.
+With intrinsic motivation, athletes are driven by their love of the game and the inherent reward they get from participating.

-This motivation comes from within the athlete and is exhibited regardless of the existence of material reward or punishment.
-Intrinsically motivated athletes focus on the enjoyment or fun they experience in the activity and generally desire to learn and improve because of their love for the behavior itself.
+This motivation comes from within the athlete and is present even when there is no material reward or threat of punishment.
+Intrinsically motivated athletes focus on the enjoyment or fun they experience in the activity and typically want to learn and improve because they value the behavior itself.

-In contrast, extrinsic motivation is motivation that comes from an external rather than internal source.
-Numerous examples of extrinsic motivation exist, such as:
+In contrast, extrinsic motivation comes from an external source rather than an internal one.
+Common examples of extrinsic motivation include:

 • Awards